xemonix0/Cherry-Doom/README.md

 ﻿# Cherry Doom

-Cherry Doom if a fork of [Nugget Doom](https://github.com/MrAlaux/Nugget-Doom) intended to add even more features.
+Cherry Doom is a fork of [Nugget Doom](https://github.com/MrAlaux/Nugget-Doom) intended to add even more features.

 ### DISCLAIMER
 Although the new code has been written with the intention of not breaking demo compatibility, it has not been properly tested yet.
 **RECORD DEMOS AT YOUR OWN RISK!**

+# Features
+Just like with Nugget Doom, most of Cherry Doom's features come from other sources, like source ports, mods or games.
+The initial implementations for some are **ported from (p.f.)** or **inspired by (i.b.)** said sources.
+These acknowledgements are included in the feature lists below.

+### General

+- **More menu background choices:** Solid, Dark, Darker; background can also be enabled for all menus

+### Weapons

+- **Last used weapon** key [i.b.
+Half-Life]

 # Releases